 Daxon is a shy serval who takes a bit to warm up to new experiences.
 Now that he is out of quarantine and in his new home in his outdoor enclosure, Daxon is coming out of his shell.
 The day he was released he took no time at all to explore his new home!

 Daxon is a tall serval with darker fur than some of our other resident servals.
 His fur is almost brown instead of the typical yellow or tan.

-Daxon is located on Mimosa Point next to Toby Bobcat.
-Daxon was a bit anxious and nervous when he first arrived and while in quarantined so it was decided he would likely enjoy an enclosure away from the tour path.
+Daxon lives on Mimosa Point next to Blondie Serval.
+Daxon was a bit anxious and nervous when he first arrived and while he was in quarantine, so it was decided he would likely enjoy an enclosure away from the tour path.

-Unfortunately several of our residents have first been privately owned pets.
+Unfortunately, several of our residents have first been privately owned pets.
 Many people, with good intentions, feel they can handle a wild cat in their home.
-They hope, if they raise it from a baby that they can somehow love the wild out of the animal, but in all cases this is not true.
+They hope if they raise it from a baby that they can somehow love the wild out of the animal, but, in all cases, this is not true.
 Wild cats maintain their wild instincts.
 They are deadly predators and they are born with the instinct to survive.
-Often times when the animal matures they become extremely aggressive and the owners find themselves having to make difficult decisions, whether it is to give up the animal, or unfortunately in some cases the animal is put down, abandoned, or neglected because the owners are simply not equipped to handle a wild animal.
+Oftentimes when the animal matures, they become extremely aggressive.
+The owners find themselves having to make difficult decisions, whether it is to give up the animal or, unfortunately in some cases, the animal is put down, abandoned, or neglected because the owners are simply not equipped to handle a wild animal.
 In Daxon's case, his owner realized they could not provide him with the best home, one in which he could be a wild cat, and decided to surrender him to Carolina Tiger Rescue.
 Carolina Tiger Rescue is against the private ownership of wild cats and other dangerous animals.